After the

 was translated by the Chinese, an excerpt from two volumes on the battles in

-New Guinea and the Solomon Islands was translated by the Australians, and only
+New Guinea and the Solomon Islands was translated by the Australians.
+Only

-the Dutch were able to make a good translation into English of three volumes
+the Dutch were able to make a coherent effort to make a good translation into English of three volumes

 dedicated to the capture of the Netherlands East Indies (current Indonesia).